beginning of content

 Most children have no reason for their speech disorder.
 However, in some children speech troubles can be a sign of:

 Some speech disorders happen when a child has a physical problem (like a cleft palate).
-This makes it hard for the child to create the sounds of speech.
+This makes it hard for the child to make the sounds needed for talking.

 What are some types of speech problems in children?